lightninglabs/chantools/README.md

   derivekey           Derive a key with a specific derivation path doublespendinputs   Tries to double spend the given inputs by deriving the private for the address and sweeping the funds to the given address.
-This can only be used with inputs that belong to an lnd wallet. dropchannelgraph    Remove all graph related data from a channel DB dumpbackup          Dump the content of a channel.backup file dumpchannels        Dump all channel information from an lnd channel database fakechanbackup      Fake a channel backup file to attempt fund recovery
+This can only be used with inputs that belong to an lnd wallet. dropchannelgraph    Remove all graph related data from a channel DB dropgraphzombies    Remove all channels identified as zombies from the graph to force a re-sync of the graph dumpbackup          Dump the content of a channel.backup file dumpchannels        Dump all channel information from an lnd channel database fakechanbackup      Fake a channel backup file to attempt fund recovery